Several sets of unit tests are distributed with Logtalk. These include the tests in the tests

 automation script returns a non-zero exit value in case of failed tests, accepts user-defined arguments that are passed to application being tested, and traverses (by default) directories recursively looking for test sets to execute.
 See the script man page for details.

-As an example, a CI server build script could contain:
+For example, a CI server build script could contain:

 # change directory to the test sets root directory